-- Plan; Benefit Plan;The self-funded program of health and welfare benefits described in this booklet that are provided by the NECA/IBEW Family Medical Care Plan. - Plan 15The health and welfare benefits described in this booklet which are provided to Plan 15 participants based on the terms of the collective bargaining agreement under which contributions are paid to the Fund. - PPO Provider A medical facility or provider who has an in-force negotiated fee agreement with the Plan's preferred provider organization.
+The health and welfare benefits described in this booklet which are provided to Plan 18 participants based on the terms of the collective bargaining agreement under which contributions are paid to the Fund.

+PPO Provider

+A medical facility or provider who has an in-force negotiated fee agreement with the Plan's preferred provider organization.